jacoblapworth/akahu-sdk-swift/src/react/toggle.md

 	</div>
 </div>

-Toggles are a control that can behave like a radio, or like a checkbox.
-They support different layout patterns for a variety of use cases.
+`XUIToggle` is a control that can behave like a radio, or like a checkbox.
+It supports different layout patterns for a variety of use cases.

 ## Examples

 ### Checkboxes or Radios

-Use the `type` prop to specify whether the Toggle Options should behave like checkboxes or like radios.
+Use the `type` prop on `XUIToggleOption`s to specify whether they should behave like checkboxes or like radios.

 ```
 const checkboxToggle = {